dmis-lab/BioSyn/README.md

 ### Predictions (Top 5)

 The example below gives the top 5 predictions for a mention `ataxia telangiectasia`.
 Note that the initial run will take some time to embed the whole dictionary.
-You can download the dictionary file from [datasets](###Datasets).
+You can download the dictionary file [here](https://github.com/dmis-lab/BioSyn#datasets).

 ```
 MODEL=biosyn-ncbi-disease